Orthogonal polynomials associated with a continued fraction of Hirschhorn: Background: From continued fractions to orthogonal polynomials

 \subsection{Some pertinent facts}

-\begin{itemize} \item If $\{\alpha_k\}$ and $\{\beta_k\}$ are bounded, then support of $\mu$ is bounded, and $[a,b]$ is a finite interval.
-In addition, the measure $\mu$ is unique. \item The interval $[a,b]$ is called the `true interval of orthogonality', and is a subset of the convex hull of $\operatorname{supp}(\mu)$.
-All the zeros of the set of polynomials $\{P_k(x)\}$ lie here; indeed, it is the smallest such interval. \item The measure $\mu$ could possibly have both discrete and an absolutely continuous component.
+\begin{itemize} \item The interval [a, b] is the convex hull of the support of $\mu$. \item If $\{\alpha_k\}$ and $\{\beta_k\}$ are bounded, then the support of $\mu$ is bounded, and $[a,b]$ is a finite interval.
+In addition, the measure $\mu$ is unique. \item The interval [a, b] is called the interval of orthogonality and as the degree $n \to \infty$, the smallest zeros of $p_n$ converges to $a$ while the largest converges to $b$. \item The measure $\mu$ could possibly have both discrete and an absolutely continuous component.
 The orthogonality relation is then of the form

 where $x_j$ are the points where $\mu$ has mass $w(x_j)$, and $h_n>0$. \item (Blumenthal's Theorem \cite[Th.\ IV-3.5, p.~117]{Chihara1978} (rephrased)) If $\alpha_k\to \alpha$ and $\beta_k\to 0$, then the measure of the orthogonal polynomials defined by \eqref{three-term2} is purely discrete.
 However, if $\alpha_k\to\alpha$ and $\beta_k\to \beta>0$, then $\mu$ has an absolutely continuous component. \end{itemize}